 Decadent and creamy, this chocolate smoothie bowl will satisfy your sweet tooth without overloading with sugar.

-Chocolate Smoothie Bowl Recipe
+- Peanut Butter Chocolate Smoothie Bowl Recipe

 Do you like chocolate ice cream?
 Then you’ll LOVE this chocolate smoothie bowl!
 The best part is you get the smooth, decadence of ice cream without the extra added sugars, plus a bounty of vitamins, protein, and healthy fats.
 With just a few simple ingredients, this chocolate smoothie bowl is a breeze to whip together and the perfect way to start your day or add to your routine!